ericbmerritt/blog/_posts/2012-11-15-team-development-with-github.md

 Wrapping Up
 -----------

-This process is actually very smooth, but it does assumes a few things:
+This process is very smooth, but it does assume a few things:

 * You have decided to adopt the process as a team.
 * You have some automated testing.
 * You have some standards for the codebase that should be applied.

-If these things are true then you are golden.
+If these things are true, then you are golden.
 It may take a little bit of time to get a feel for the process and work around the little hiccups that will inevitably occur.
 However, the process should be flowing smoothly after a few weeks.